sealx017/sealx017.github.io/_pages/cv.md

 Service and leadership
 ======
-* Reviewer for journals like Bioinformatics Advances, BMC Genomics, Sage Cancer Informatics and International Journal on Artificial Intelligence Tools.
+* Reviewer for multiple peer-reviewed journals, such as Bioinformatics Advances, BMC Genomics, Sage Cancer Informatics and International Journal on Artificial Intelligence Tools.

 * Joint organizer of a Network Science Group that spans researchers from different departments of Colorado School of Public Health (CSPH) and University of Colorado Boulder.